NCAR/finn/README.md

 ### Running the notebook

 To open the notebook, navigate to the `code_anaconda/` directory and open `main.ipynb`.
 This notebook runs FINN (press Shift+Enter to run a cell), including the components related to downloading MODIS data.
+Note that 2016 is the only year currently supported.

-    > Note that 2016 is the only year currently supported.
+Execute the cells of the notebook to run the analysis.